 In this course, students continue to master basic musicianship skills.
 Concert band students are split into two bands that combine for concerts.
 The students participate in four concerts during the year.
-All students are expected to participate in combined summer concert band camp, late July - August.
+One concert per term.
+All students are expected to participate in combined summer concert band camp, mid-July to August.
 There is a lab fee for this class.
 This is a full year course.